43 Father's Day Trivia Questions [With Answers]

 Answer: $199.38, up nearly $10 from 2024’s $189.81.

-The trap is the granularity.
-People guess round numbers like $150 or $250.
-The NRF survey returns a precise figure, and 2025’s was $199.38.
+Granularity is the killer here.
+The guesses cluster on round figures like $150 or $250.
+The NRF survey reports something exact instead, and 2025’s number was $199.38.
 The 35-44 age bracket spends most heavily, averaging $278.90 per person.

 32. Roughly how many fathers live in the United States?
 (Medium)